Skip to main content

 What Is the Vagus Nerve?

-The vagus nerve — the longest and most complex of all cranial nerves — plays a critical role in mental health, anxiety regulation, and emotional balance.
-It is a primary component of the autonomic nervous system, specifically controlling the parasympathetic "rest and digest" branch.
-Its name comes from the Latin word for "wandering," which is fitting.
+The vagus nerve is the longest cranial nerve in the body, and it plays a key role in stress regulation, digestion, heart rate, and emotional balance.
+It is part of the autonomic nervous system and helps control the parasympathetic "rest and digest" response.
+Its name comes from the Latin word for "wandering," which fits its wide-ranging path through the body.

 Why Your Nervous System Needs Support